anatrini/WavePilot/README.md

 Here, `-t` specifies the amplitude threshold below which presets are considered silent and excluded from the dataset.
 The default value is 1e-6.
 Use `plugin_render.py -h` to see all options for dataset generation and saving.

-We recommend starting with at least 10 presets, although WavePilot can operate with fewer.
-The dataset defines the exploration space, and having more presets can improve results.
+We recommend starting with at least 10 presets, although *WavePilot* can operate with fewer.
+The dataset defines the exploration space arbitrarily set by the user, and having more presets can improve results.

 ### Transfer Learning for Enhanced Performance

 For improved accuracy in reconstructing preset values from the latent space, consider using transfer learning.
 This involves working with two datasets: your initial dataset and a larger one containing as many presets as possible from the plugin.
 To find the optimal hyperparameters for the VAE’s low-dimensional representation and the Radial Basis Function interpolator, run a grid search:

     `python optim_grid.py -f <filepath_small_dataset> -F <filepath_large_dataset> -s <filepath_pretrained_model>`

 * `-F`: Path to the larger dataset for pretraining;
 * `-s`: Path to store the pre-trained model.